The 1st of February is St Brigid’s Day. It is an ancient festival in Ireland, predating the Church even.

 When she was young, stories say she would only drink milk from a white cow with red ears.
 She was in charge of her father’s dairy, but gave most of the dairy products away to the poor.
 Despite this, their pantry was always full.
 Consequently she is in Ireland the patron saint of dairy maids.

-The Church chose the site that had been previously dedicated to the Celtic goddess Bride, and called the place Cell Dara (“Cell” meaning “church”; “Dara” being a kind of oak tree; now Kildare.)
+The Church chose the site that had been previously dedicated to the Celtic goddess Brigid, and called the place Cell Dara (“Cell” meaning “church”; “Dara” being a kind of oak tree; now Kildare.)
 The sisters kept an eternal flame burning for her from the time of her death in 525 AD until 1220 AD when it was relit.
 It then burnt again until put out by the Catholic Church’s counter-Reformation, which declared the flame “pagan.”
 Abbesses of the convent there had up until then functioned with the equivalent authority of male bishops.
 The counter-reformation put “that to rights” too, and made the abbesses subservient to priests.

-Monasteries and convents were dissolved by Henry 8th (who ruled over Ireland at that time as well as England) over a three year period from 1536 to 1539.
+Monasteries and convents were dissolved by Henry 8th (who ruled over Ireland at that time as well as England) over a three-year period from 1536 to 1539.
 At this time, St Brigid’s convent was abandoned, then crumbled into ruins.
 Very little today is still extant from the original buildings.
 There’s still the round tower (which you can still go in), where the nuns would flee if being attacked, and the foundations of the building that the sacred fire was kept in.
-She is no longer an official saint; the Catholic Church; the Church felt there wasn’t enough proof about her life, let alone that she had ever actually existed in the first place.
+She is no longer an official saint; the Roman Church felt there wasn’t enough proof about her life, let alone that she had ever actually existed in the first place.
 Consequently, she was decanonized in the 1960s, and is often called now just “Brigid of Ireland.”
-The Irish, though, still do unofficially call and treat her as a saint -- in fact, as one of the two patron saints of Ireland (the other one being St Patrick.)
+The Irish, though, still do unofficially call and treat her as a saint — in fact, as one of the two patron saints of Ireland (the other one being St Patrick.)